CCYHA House Program

 10U/Squirt and 12U/Peewee players are eligible to tryout for CCYHA's Select program.
 This program is in addition to CCYHA House Hockey and incurs additional fees to those players that accept an offer from these teams.

-CCYHA will field only one team in each division: 10U/Squirt, 12U/Peewee and possibly a 14U/Bantam*.
+CCYHA expects field only one team in each division: 8U Mite, 10U/Squirt, 12U/Peewee and 14U/Bantam.

 Players selected are required to attend their HOUSE team obligations before Select team obligations.